nikki30/Currency_Convertor/README.md

-# SpiderTask2
 The  server stack I have used is WAMP- MySQL handles the database components, while PHP represents the dynamic scripting languages.

-#**My Page for Spider Webdev Inductions- TASK 2!**
----
 ###Welcome to my humble abode!

-This is my page for the Web-dev Inductions held by Spider.

 ---
 ---
 Now these are the instructions you need to be able to access my work: